 Zambian President Edgar Lungu will still push through with the liquidation of Konkola Copper Mines PLC, even after a meeting with Vedanta Resources Ltd. Chairman Anil Agarwal, Reuters reported, citing a statement issued by the Zambian State House.
-Agarwal, who pushed for the meeting with Lungu, expressed the Indian diversified miner's desire to reinvest in the unit, particularly towards paying debts and restructuring its shareholding, among others.
-Zambia said that, while Lungu agreed to listen to Agarwal, the arguments failed to change his stance on the issue.
+Agarwal, who pushed for the meeting with Lungu, expressed the Indian diversified miner's desire to reinvest in the unit, particularly toward paying debts and restructuring its shareholding, among others.
+Zambia said that while Lungu agreed to listen to Agarwal, the arguments failed to change his stance on the issue.

 Report: China curbing gold imports amid local economic slowdown

 China trimmed US$15 billion to US$25 billion of gold imports since May, or about 300 to 500 tonnes compared with 2018, Reuters reported, citing industry sources with direct knowledge of the matter.
 The move is seen as a measure to curb outflow of U.S. dollars — which is used to purchase the bullion from the likes of Switzerland, Australia and South Africa — and strengthen the yuan amid slow economic growth.

 Impala Platinum Holdings Ltd. expects to swing to a profit in the year ended June 30, flagging headline earnings of between 2.92 billion South African rand and 3.16 billion rand on the back of a higher realized rand platinum group metals basket price, improved operational performance and higher sales volumes.
 Headline EPS is expected between 406 South African cents and 440 cents.
 The company reported a prior-year headline loss of 1.23 billion rand, or a loss of 171 cents per share.